ishgirwan/faqs_pytorch_scholarship/lesson7.md

 ﻿# Recurrent Neural Networks

-**Q: I found this lesson difficult to understand.
+**Q1: I found this lesson difficult to understand.
 What additional resources are recommended?**

 - At the beginning of the lesson Luis Serrano suggests these resources: